-The measuring device described in these operating instructions may be used for measuring the mass or volume flow measurement of Compressed Natural Gas (CNG).
+The measuring device described in these operating instructions may only be used for measuring the mass flow of liquids and gases.
+At the same time, the system also measures fluid density and fluid temperature.
+These parameters are then used to calculate other variables such as volume flow.
+Fluids with widely differing properties can be measured.
 Resulting from incorrect use or from use other than that designated the operational safety of the measuring devices can be suspended.
 The manufacturer accepts no liability for damages being produced from this.